apple/swift-algorithms/Guides/SortedPrefix.md

 Methods to measure how long a collection maintains being sorted, either along a given predicate or defaulting to the standard less-than operator, with variants for strictly-increasing sequences.

-(To-Do: put better explaination here.)
+(To-Do: put better explanation here.)

 ## Detailed Design